How To Overcome Trauma

 Bill 1:18

-And I’m really pleased to have you man when I came across your own podcast, the poly bagel podcast and we’ll get into that in a little bit.
-I got really excited.
-Because you’re a therapist, a family therapist and a marriage therapist.
-Tell me a little bit about the work that you do.
+And I’m pleased to have you, man, when I came across your poly bagel podcast, and we’ll get into that in a little bit.
+I got excited.
+Because you’re a therapist, a family therapist, and a marriage therapist, tell me a little bit about your work.

-And the titles a little bit misleading.
-It’s marriage a family licensed marriage Family Therapist though I’m able to work with pretty much anybody.
-So I I’ve done currently I’m a therapist in a school district.
-So I work with mostly high schoolers.
-I’ve also worked with little kids, I’ve done family therapy, I do parenting groups, I’ve been in those for the past 11 years or so.
+And the titles are a little bit misleading.
+It’s a family-licensed Marriage Family Therapist, though I can work with almost anybody.
+So I I’ve done currently, I’m a therapist in a school district.
+So, I work primarily with high schoolers.
+I’ve also worked with little kids, done family therapy and parenting groups, and I’ve been in those for the past 11 years.
 I’ve worked in substance abuse.
-So the amount of the leeway that I have with the degree is and with the licences pretty vast.
-So just the marriage and family therapy doesn’t quite capture everything that we’re able to do.
+So, the amount of leeway I have with the degree and the licenses is vast.
+So, just the marriage and family therapy doesn’t quite capture everything we can do.

 Bill 2:08